 Many wild species eat and disperse the nuts.
 Rabbits and deer eat leaves and sprouts.
 Cover is provided for many species of birds, as well as mammals.

 Try it at home

-California hazelnut does well in sun to shade, and prefers moist but well-drained, somewhat acidic soils with a decent amount of organic matter.
+California hazelnut does well in sun to shade, and prefers moist but well-drained, somewhat acidic soil with a good amount of organic matter.
 While tolerant of clay soils, it doesn’t do well on poorly drained sites.
 Useful for erosion control on slopes, it will eventually form a thicket.
-Suckers may be removed in winter (during dormancy) to form more of a treelike habit, but the habitat created by thickets favors many wild animals, especially birds seeking cover, so consider just leaving them to their natural habit.
+Suckers may be removed in winter (during dormancy) to create more of a treelike form, but the habitat created by thickets favors many wild animals, especially birds seeking cover, so consider just leaving this shrub to its natural form.

 To grow this plant from seed, collect nuts in late summer or early fall while the husks are still a bit green.
+To make sure they’re viable, place them in a bowl of water for 15 minutes or so, and use only those that sink.
 Plant them outdoors, an inch or two deep (but make sure a little squirrel isn’t watching you do it!).
-To make sure they’re viable, place them in a bowl of water for 15 minutes or so, and use only those that sink.
-Plants can also be ground layered or propagated by semihardwood cuttings in the fall, or suckers may be divided in early spring.
+Mature plants can also be ground layered or propagated by semi-hardwood cuttings in the fall, or suckers may be divided in early spring.

 California hazelnut is a good substitute for European hazelnut or English hawthorn.